OsamaMSoliman/VR-Capstone/README.md

  Animation achievement (100 points)
  Locomotion achievement (100 points)
  Physics achievement (100 points)
  Video Player achievement (100 points)
+ [Sphere has a VideoPlayer with RenderTexture on it]

 ## Completeness: 750